Gold Creek Reservoir – A Short Hike In Brisbane

 How Long is The Gold Creek Reservoir Loop?

 We took about two hours and 15 minutes to complete the loop, but that was stopping a few times and included time exploring the overflow wall.
-I’d say you could pretty comfortably do this short hike in Brisbane in around two hours.
+I’d say you could pretty comfortably do this loop in around two hours.
 The walk is 5.5 kilometres long in total.

 How Difficult is the Walk?